mpc-msri/EzPC/OnnxBridge/Secfloat/demo/Readme.md

 ```bash
 python ../../helper/make_np_arr.py "output.txt"
 ```
-This dumps model_output.npy as a flattened numpy array(1-D).
+This dumps model output as a flattened numpy array(1-D) in output.npy .

 ## Verify Output
 To verify if everything is working as expected, run the input image with the model itself using the onnx runtime: